PAIR-Systems-Inc/devcontainer-codespace/README.md

 2. After your Codespace launches, check the **bottom-left corner** of VS Code.
 Click on the `Codespaces: [name]` badge and choose **View Creation Logs**.

-3. In the logs, locate output similar to the following (scroll if needed):
+3. In the logs, locate output similar to the following:

    ```text
    Connecting to gRPC API at https://localhost:9090